 Questions to Ask Yourself

 - If you’re currently reading and enjoying a book that’s been called out for being harmful to marginalized communities, must you publicly broadcast your enjoyment?
-What for?
-Are you incapable of being problematic quietly?
+What value does that bring?
+How would your actions impact those affected or hurt?

 Of course, there are other situations that call for your reading and your blogging to remain separate.
 But that’s a discussion for a different day.